 What about CC0?

-CC0 (public domain) seems appropriate for software: you’re just saying that anyone can do anything with the code.
+CC0 (public domain) does seem potentially appropriate for software: you’re saying that people can do anything with the code, and it also has a clause about “no warranties” and disclaiming liability.

-So, use CC0 for your lecture notes, slides, and web sites, but use a lenient license, like the MIT license, for your software.
+But I still generally use CC0 just for your lecture notes, slides, and web sites, but I use a lenient license, like the MIT license, for software.

 Indicating your choice in your package